reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

     // Test case implementations
 }
 ```
-The above code example shows, how to import a test configuration annotated with @TestConfiguration using @Import annotation.
+The above code example shows, how to import a test configuration annotated with `TestConfiguration` using the `Import` annotation.

-### Static Inner Class
+### Using TestConfiguration with the Static Inner Class
-In this approach, the `@TestConfiguration` class is implemented as a static inner class in the test class itself.
-The Spring Boot test context will discover and load the `@TestConfiguration` by default if it's declared as a static inner class:
+In this approach, the class annotated with `TestConfiguration` is implemented as a static inner class in the test class itself.
+The Spring Boot test context will discover and load the test configuration if it is declared as a static inner class:

 ```java
 @SpringBootTest